kshaffer/cu-info-capstone/schedule.md

 ### In class

 - Git and GitHub
-- Locking in project plans
+- Guest presentation and Q&A with a startup founder
-- Final course contract drafts
+- Introducing course contracts
-- Elevator pitches and class feedback
 - Topic selections

 <br/>